 Gasteiger charges [28] were assigned to the ligand using the AutoDock Tools package and the mannose was placed in the binding site in the same position as in the crystal structure.
+AutoDock uses a solvation potential which requires the addition of solvation parameters to the starting pdb file.
+This file termed a pdbqs file was produced with AutoDock Tools.
 AutoDock was used to produce a final docked conformation within a fixed protein structure.
 This proved successful for sites I and II after only 10 runs of conformational space search.
 A docking was considered to be successful when the ligand was seen to be in a position to form hydrogen bonds with all four of the residues directly involved with mannose binding in MMB lectins (Table 3); essentially the same position as seen in the crystal structure.